Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Visual Saliency Map Computation via Gaze Shift Tracking

 \figurename~\ref{fig:saliency-map} shows ``static'' saliency maps from LLaVA-1.5 7B \citep{liu2023visual} on the left side of each example.
 While they partially highlight relevant visual regions, they often assign high saliency scores to irrelevant areas as well.
-This misallocation, known as visual attention sink \citep{kang2025see}, can produce misleading signals, such as emphasizing unrelated features, and negatively affect downstream generation.
+This misallocation, known as visual attention sink \citep{kang2025see}, produces misleading signals that can negatively affect downstream generation.

 To address this, we propose a simple yet effective approach inspired by human vision.
 We hypothesize that, like humans, VLMs dynamically shift their ``visual gaze'' to capture relevant visual information while comprehending the user query.
 By tracking positive changes in visual attention, referred to as \textbf{``gaze shifts''}, over information-rich query tokens, we obtain a holistic view of task-relevant visual regions.
 Since irrelevant regions typically exhibit minimal or no change in attention, this approach naturally mitigates the issue of visual attention sink.
 We restrict tracking to information-rich words, where attention shifts are most meaningful, and consider only positive shifts, since negative shifts merely indicate moving focus away from previously salient regions and would cancel out meaningful increases.